Following the Human Thread in Social Navigation: Introduction

 \section{Introduction}

 Traditional navigation techniques within Embodied Artificial Intelligence (EAI) have marked a crucial advancement by introducing robots into real-life environments.
 However, these techniques have primarily focused on agents traversing vacant spaces.
 Conversely, the significance of social navigation within EAI has steadily increased.
 Social navigation entails agents' capacity to navigate human-centric environments while considering human movements and behaviours.
 These agents need to be able to locate, track, and interact with humans in a safe and socially acceptable manner.
-Previous studies predominantly characterized Social Navigation as a variation of PointGoal Navigation, wherein agents strive to reach specified destinations while considering human movements~\cite{wijmans2019dd,ye2021auxiliary,partsey2022mapping}.
-Habitat 3.0~\cite{puig2023habitat}, a significant breakthrough in EAI, introduces a lifelike environment seamlessly incorporating human avatars.
-This integration enables the investigation of human-agent interactions within a controlled, risk-free, dynamic environment.
-What sets Habitat 3.0~\cite{puig2023habitat} apart is its ability to replicate complex scenarios where human intentions are constantly changing.
+Previous studies predominantly characterized Social Navigation as a variation of PointGoal Navigation, wherein agents strive to reach specified destinations while considering human movements~\citep{wijmans2019dd, ye2021auxiliary, partsey2022mapping}.
+Habitat 3.0~\citep{puig2023habitat}, a significant breakthrough in EAI, introduces a lifelike environment seamlessly incorporating human avatars.
+This integration enables investigating human-agent interactions within a controlled, risk-free, dynamic environment.
+What sets Habitat 3.0~\citep{puig2023habitat} apart is its ability to replicate complex scenarios where human intentions are constantly changing.
 Nevertheless, this dynamism also presents particular challenges, such as collision avoidance and achieving success in locating and following humans.
+Finding a person and following them is relevant to human-robot collaboration.
+For instance, in search-and-rescue operations, a robot may need to find and reliably follow a human responder through unpredictable and hazardous terrain to assist, carry equipment, or relay critical information.
+Similarly, in assistive robotics, such as elder care, robots must follow caregivers or patients across different rooms in a home, adapting seamlessly to changes in speed, direction, and environment.
+The complexity of the task stems from difficult long-term human motion prediction and the possible changes of their intentions, from having to navigate unknown and dynamic environments, and from strict safety requirements.